5.2 Turing Machines

 Turing machine.The Turing machine is one of the most beautiful and intriguing intellectual discoveries of the 20th century.
 Turing machine is a simple and useful abstract model of computation (and digital computers) that is general enough to embody any computer program.
 It forms the foundation of theoretical computer science.
 Because of its simple description and behavior, it is amenable to mathematical analysis.
 This analysis has led to a deeper understanding of digital computers and computation, including the revelation that there are some computational problems that cannot be solved on computers at all, no matter how fast the processor, or how much memory is available.

 Turing machine simulator.
-This is a graphical Turing Machine simulator (Java Web Start version) that was written in Java by Tom Ventimiglia under the supervision of Bob Sedgewick and Kevin Wayne.
-Alternatively, here's an executable JAR version.
-You are welcome to inspect and modify the source code for your own use.
-We welcome any interesting .tur files that you develop - email us and we'll include with the others.
+This is a graphical Turing machine simulator that was written in Java by Tom Ventimiglia under the supervision of Bob Sedgewick and Kevin Wayne.

 Components.
 Alan Turing sought to describe the most primitive model of a mechanical device that had the same basic capabilities as a human "computer."
 In his epoch making 1936 paper, Alan Turing introduced an abstract machine, which would later come to be known as a Turing machine.
 The machine consists of the following components: